Snow/Ice Removal Plan

 Snow removal efforts will commence for building entrances and steps when snow reaches a depth of one-half inch.
 All entrances and steps will have Calcium Chloride applied.
 For heavier snows, entrances and steps will be shoveled then treated.
 (This list is not in priority order, as there are typicaly numerous teams working at multiple buildings simultaneously.)

-NOTE: Steps at South College Hall and the ramp entrance to the Alexander Kasser Theater have ice melting coils; shoveling and calcium chloride treatments are therefore not required.
+Note: The steps at the southern entrance to College Hall, the ramp entrance to the Alexander Kasser Theater, and the pedestrian ramp from the 5th level of the Red Hawk Deck have ice melting coils; shoveling and calcium chloride treatments are therefore not required.

 Plowing operations on the campus are broken down into the following two zones: (1) Truck Plowing Zones (2) Tractor Plowing Zones